bangle-io/bangle-editor/react-menu/api.md

   Whether the button is disabled.

 - **hint**: ?string\
-  A tooltip hint to show when hover over this button.
+  A tooltip hint to show when hovering over this button.

 - **hintPos**: ?`'top'`|`'bottom'`|`'right'`|`'left'`\
   The position of the hint tooltip.